 Client: DairyNZ

-EOS role: Design and delivery of a macroinvertebrate biomonitoring programme, laboratory sample processing and analysis, and the science communication outputs that carried the results back to landowners
+Our role: Design and delivery of a macroinvertebrate biomonitoring programme, laboratory sample processing and analysis, and the science communication outputs that carried the results back to landowners

-Location: Upper Manawatū River catchment, Tararua district, lower North Island
+Location: Upper Manawatū River catchment, Tararua District, lower North Island

 Te Ahu a Turanga: Manawatū Tararua Highway

-Designing and delivering the sediment-focused, pre-construction freshwater baseline for the major new highway replacing the closed Manawatū Gorge route – the reference dataset against which the build’s effects on Manawatū River tributaries can be measured.
+Designing and delivering the sediment-focused, pre-construction freshwater baseline for the major new highway replacing the closed Manawatū Gorge route – the reference dataset against which the construction effects on Manawatū River tributaries can be measured.

 Client: NZ Transport Agency Waka Kotahi